"Before Enlightenment, carry water, chop wood. After Enlightenment, carry water, chop wood."

-The Avatar The Last Airbender episode "Sokka's Master" has Sokka seek sword training with Piandao; in addition to actual training with wooden practice swords, the training involves calligraphy, rock gardening, and landscape painting.
-Atypically, Piandao actually explains the purpose of these as he goes along (instead of afterwards), and Sokka performs them in very odd ways.
-Piandao then teaches Sokka to use his eccentricities and Take A Level In Badass - by challenging do a no-holds-barred duel in which Sokka's resourcefulness and creativity enable the beginner to keep stride with the master.
+The Avatar: The Last Airbender episode "Sokka's Master" has Sokka seek sword training with Piandao; in addition to actual training with wooden practice swords, the training involves calligraphy, rock gardening, and landscape painting.
+Atypically, Piandao actually explains the purpose of these as he goes along (instead of afterwards), and Sokka performs them in very odd ways (for instance, when instructed to arrange a rock garden, he quickly makes a comfortable seat to lounge in).
+Piandao then teaches Sokka to use his eccentricities and Take A Level In Badass - by challenging him to a no-holds-barred duel in which Sokka's resourcefulness and creativity enable the beginner to keep stride with the master.

 In the Kim Possible episode "Oh No!
 Yono!"
 Ron's showing Hana the "Flippie Dance" gives her the agility and acrobatic moves needed to beat Yono and Monkey Fist.

 Penny Proud from The Proud Family goes through a spoof of the Karate Kid.
 Like painting the fences.

 Grandpa does it to Jake in American Dragon Jake Long and all of the chores he forces him to do turn out to have combat applications (except for doing his laundry).